Report to the Congress on the Profitability of Credit Card Operations of Depository Institutions - July 2019

 Every insured commercial bank files a Call Report each quarter with its federal supervisory agency.
 While the Call Report provides a comprehensive balance sheet and income statement for each bank, it does not allocate all expenses or attribute all revenues to specific product lines, such as credit cards.
 Nevertheless, the data may be used to assess the profitability of credit card activities by analyzing the earnings of those banks established primarily to issue and service credit card accounts.
 These specialized, or monoline, banks are referred to here as "credit card banks."

-For purposes of this report, credit card banks are defined by two criteria: (1) Over 50 percent of their assets are loans to individuals (consumer lending), and (2) 90 percent or more of their consumer lending involves credit cards or related plans.
+For purposes of this report, credit card banks are defined by two criteria: (1) More than 50 percent of their assets are loans to individuals (consumer lending), and (2) 90 percent or more of their consumer lending involves credit cards or related plans.
 Given this definition, it can reasonably be assumed that the profitability of these banks primarily reflects returns from their credit card operations.3

 The first credit card banks were chartered in the early 1980s; few were in operation prior to the mid-1980s.
 To provide a more reliable picture of the year-to-year changes in the profitability of the credit card operations of card issuers, this report limits its focus to credit card banks having at least $200 million in assets.
 Most of these institutions have been in continuous operation for several years, particularly those with assets exceeding $1 billion, and are well beyond the initial phase of their operations.